williamyang98/DAB-Radio/README.md

 <code>cmake . -B build -DCMAKE_BUILD_TYPE=Release</code>

-NOTE that the application was written for Windows and will not work with other platforms.

-But the core algorithms are platform independent.
-You just need to write code to support other platforms.
-This includes the imgui GUI code, and the 16bit PCM audio player.
+The core algorithsm for OFDM demodulation and DAB digital decoding are platform independent.
+The GUI code and audio player is windows specific, but should be easily portable to other platforms.

+Built on Windows 10 with:
+- msbuild 17.2.1 + 52cd2da31
+- cl 19.32.31332 for x64
+- Visual Studio 2022 Community Edition (Which installs msbuild, cl and cmake)

+Dependencies are:
+- glfw3
+- opengl

 ## Application list
 | Name | Description |